finos/rune-python-generator/README.md

 To build the project, run `mvn clean install`.

-All the tests should pass.
+#### UNIT Testing
+Building the project using Maven will run JUNIT-based unit tests.
+All tests should pass.
+To run the Python unit tests follow the instructions in [BUILDANDTEST.md](./BUILDANDTEST.md)

 ### 2. Setting things up in Eclipse
 #### Install Eclipse IDE for Java and DSL Developers